Software

 } struct_message

 The "pts" are the pressure transducers we implemented throughout the engine system, while the "lcs" are load cells for measuring the engine thrust, and fm is the flow meter measurement.
-For both sending and receiving data, functions and interrupts are set up to handle.
+For both sending and receiving data, functions and interrupts are set up to handle.&#x20;

 Establishing the data structure for communications:

-// Create a struct_message called Readings to recieve sensor readings remotely
+<pre class="language-cpp" data-overflow="wrap"><code class="lang-cpp">// Create a struct_message called Readings to recieve sensor readings remotely

 struct_message incomingReadings;